ctroupin/ctroupin.github.io/_posts/2018-10-01-basemap-julia.md

 The `make` can take up to a few minutes to finish.

 ### pip install
-Now the *tricky* part: you need to localise the `pip` and `python` executables corresponding to your version of Julia to run the installation scripts.
+Now the *tricky* part: you need to localise the `python` and `pip` executables corresponding to your version of Julia to run the installation scripts.

+Starting in the `basemap-1.1.0` directory:

 For Julia-0.6 I had:
 ```bash